wenbinlu/readarXiv/README.md

 (1) Currently, only the newest papers can be listened.
 I hope to make "today" an arbitrary day by using the content on "http://dailyarxiv.com", so the user can listen to the arxiv papers posted on any day.

-(2) I would like to create a nicer GUI interface with buttons to click, instead of having to use a keyboard while listening.
+(2) I would like to create a nicer interface with buttons to click, instead of having to use a keyboard while listening.

 (3) The most expensive part of is the text-to-speech conversion using openAI (roughly a few US cents per abstract).
 I hope to replace this part with free TTS codes such as, https://github.com/mozilla/TTS (not sure if this is free) or https://github.com/nateshmbhat/pyttsx3